colby-tse/colby-tse/README.md

 Hi 👋 My name is Colby!
 ========================

 In recent years, I've found interests in maths and programming.
-As a result, I decided to study a Bachelor of Advanced Computing (major in Computer Science) at USYD, finishing in 2024.
+As a result, I decided to study a Bachelor of Computing (major in Software Development) at USYD, finishing in 2024.

 Get to know me:

 *   🌍  I'm based in Sydney
 *   ✉️  You can contact me at [colbydtse@gmail.com](mailto:colbydtse@gmail.com)
-*   🧠  My skills include C, Java and Python
+*   🧠  My skills include C, Java, Python and SQL
 *   🥏  I play ultimate frisbee